DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: DNN2LR

 \subsection{Candidate Set Generation}

 As we rely on the local piece-wise interpretation of DNN to generate the compact and accurate candidate set of cross features, we first need to train a DNN model.
 The input of DNN is the original features, which are sparse high dimensional vectors.
 Thus, we use an embedding layer \cite{zhang2016deep} to transform the input features into low dimensional dense representations.
 Then, the dense representations are passed through some linear transformation and nonlinear activation to obtain the predictions of samples, where we use ReLu as the activation for hidden layers, and sigmoid for the output layer to support binary classification tasks.
-The training of DNN is paralleled and accelerated based on the Parameter Server (PS) architecture \cite{li2014scaling}.

 Based on the trained DNN model, in each validation sample $k$, we compute the interpretation inconsistency $\mathop d\nolimits_{k,f}$ of the feature $\mathop x\nolimits_{\mathop k ,f}$, as defined in Def. \ref{def:interpretation_inconsistency}.
 Therefore, we obtain an interpretation inconsistency matrix $D$, where $\mathop D \left[ k,f \right]$ is the interpretation inconsistency value of the $f$-th feature field in the $k$-th sample.
 Then, we conduct an element-wise filtering on matrix $D$ with a threshold $\eta$, which can be formulated as